GreyGnome/KivyDnD/README.md

 its boundaries, and when it leaves.
 See the code for more information.

 # Usage
+Extract the package, and cd into the dragndropwidget diretory.
+Then run:
+`sudo python setup.py`

+Or (the old-fashioned way):

 Create a subdirectory somewhere alongside your executable.
 Put all the files in this repo into that subdirectory.
 Import the dragndropwidget.py file, then your widget must subclass `DragNDropWidget`.
 Example: assume